- MEET THE RESIDENTS

 Natasha M. Hernandez, MD is an obstetrician/gynecologist who believes every woman deserves a physician she feels comfortable with and that each patient's questions should be given adequate attention.
 Dr. Hernandez has a special love for obstetrical care and high-risk pregnancy and offers minimally-invasive surgical techniques to treat a variety of gynecological concerns.
 In addition, she has experience in ambulatory care through her participation with mobile clinics in Belize, Central America.
-She also participated in volunteer and educational opportunities at hospitals in Kenya and the Martial Islands providing OB/GYN care and conducting research.
+She also participated in volunteer and educational opportunities at hospitals in Kenya and the Marshall Islands providing OB/GYN care and conducting research.

 As a former college athlete, Dr. Hernandez understands the special needs of the competitive, athletic woman and encourages every woman to find a balance of exercise and activities she enjoys and can stick with to optimize health.

 She is a Junior Fellow of the American College of Obstetrics and Gynecology.